 Don’t allow your expectations or insecurities affect your ability to comfort your boyfriend.
-For example, on 5 Tips for Helping a Grieving Friend a reader said she panicked when she didn’t hear from her boyfriend for three days.
+For example, on What to Do When Grief Feels Scary and Overwhelming a She Blossoms reader said she panicked when she didn’t hear from her boyfriend for three days.
 Another reader said she can’t convince her boyfriend to talk about how he’s dealing with grief after his mom died.
 She feels like she doesn’t know how to comfort a grieving boyfriend because he won’t talk to her…but she doesn’t understand that he may not be ready to talk about his mom’s death yet.

 If you find yourself resisting your boyfriend’s need to deal with his grief in his own way, then it might help you to figure out why.
 Are you scared he’ll leave you?
 Insecure about his love for you?
 Afraid your relationship won’t be the same as it was before?
 Those are legitimate fears when your boyfriend is dealing with grief.
 But, if you let them affect your relationship, you may push your boyfriend away.

 Don’t fall into the trap of trying too hard to be something you’re not.
 You are enough, just the way you are.

 You are his girlfriend.
 He loves you.
 Your boyfriend especially loves all your flaws and weaknesses and fears because they are charming and endearing!